loveencounterflow/metteur/README.md

 ### Configuration: `split`

-The `split` paramter allows one to insert blank pages when the source has a pagecount that is not an integer multiple of the signature page count.
+The `split` parameter allows one to insert blank pages when the source has a pagecount that is not an integer multiple of the signature page count.
 So for example, when there is a source with 14 pages but one wants to produce a booklet of 16 pages, two blank pages have to be inserted, either one page at two locations each or two pages at one location.
 It will often be customary to insert a blank page after the title page and on